3nol/how-to-git/02_staging/README.md

 Git accommodates such scenarios by allowing you to specify which modifications should be included in the next snapshot through a mechanism called the _staging area_.
-Unstaged changes will not be included in your commits!
+Unstaged changes will not be included in your commits.

 ## CLI